I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi_types/ne-wudfddi_types-_wdf_request_type.md

                 </tr>

                 <tr>
-                    <td>WdfRequestSetInformation</td>
+                    <td>WdfRequestWrite</td>
-                    <td>The request object represents a request to set information about a file.
-The framework delivers this type of request to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556847">IQueueCallbackDefaultIoHandler::OnDefaultIoHandler</a> callback function.</td>
+                    <td>The request object represents a write request.
+This driver receives this type of I/O request when an application calls the Win32 <b>WriteFile</b> or <b>WriteFileEx</b> function.
+The framework delivers this type of request to  the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556885">IQueueCallbackWrite::OnWrite</a> callback function.</td>
                 </tr>

                 <tr>
-                    <td>WdfRequestTypeNoFormat</td>
+                    <td>WdfRequestDeviceIoControl</td>
-                    <td>The request object's type has not been specified.</td>
+                    <td>The request object represents a device I/O control request.
+This driver receives this type of I/O request when an application calls the Win32 <b>DeviceIoControl</b> function.
+The framework delivers this type of request to  the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556854">IQueueCallbackDeviceIoControl::OnDeviceIoControl</a> callback function.</td>
                 </tr>

                 <tr>
-                    <td>WdfRequestUndefined</td>
+                    <td>WdfRequestClose</td>
-                    <td>The type of the request object is undefined.</td>
+                    <td>The request object represents a file close request.
+The driver receives this type of request object after an application's call to the Win32 <b>CloseHandle</b> function closes the last handle to a file object, and after all of the file's outstanding I/O requests have been completed or canceled.
+The framework delivers this type of request to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554910">IFileCallbackClose::OnCloseFile</a> callback function.
+(Also see <b>WdfRequestCleanup</b>.)</td>
                 </tr>

                 <tr>